Details

 So you can get down to the provider and procedural codes, but can you also look at it from the state or regional perspective, if you wanted to do more aggregate data analysis?

-Yes, you can perform aggregate data analysis, but its important to keep in mind that the data may not be complete in all parts of the country.
+Yes, you can perform aggregate data analysis, but it’s important to keep in mind that the data may not be complete in all parts of the country.
 In certain areas, there might be some gaps or missing information.

 How would you characterize Komodo’s data coverage?